cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 {::boilerplate bcp14-tagged}

-Throughout this document, "byte" is used instead of "octet" and refers to an 8-bit sequence.
+Throughout this document, "byte" is used interchangeably with "octet" and refers to an 8-bit sequence.

 Primitives: